v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 + GitHub account ([link](https://github.com/))
 + Postman installed ([link](https://www.postman.com/))

-_Note_ Free Postman cloud accounts require a login via email or a Google account.
+__Note:__ Free Postman cloud accounts require a login via email or a Google account.
 Additionally, Postman recommends that if you choose to use the web client, you should also download the desktop application.
 You can [read more](https://www.postman.com/downloads/?utm_source=postman-home) and download the web desktop client [here](https://www.postman.com/downloads/?utm_source=postman-home).

 ## Optional Components (for Challenges 5-8)
 + Dynamics/Dataverse Environment + MC4H temporary license and solution set